centreon/centreon-documentation/en/upgrade/upgrade-from-19-04.md

 ## Upgrade the Remote Servers

-This procedure is the same than to update a Centreon server.
+This procedure is the same than to upgrade a Centreon Central server.

 ## Upgrade the Pollers